gruntwork-io/docs/docs/guides/build-it-yourself/6-achieve-compliance/3-deployment-walkthrough/1-the-gruntwork-solution.md

 The image below shows the hierarchy between the different levels of modules from the different code libraries Gruntwork offers.

 ![Types of CIS module relationships to avoid repetitive code and minimize the amount of extra work needed to achieve compliance.](/img/guides/build-it-yourself/achieve-compliance/cis-module-relationships.png)
+_Types of CIS module relationships to avoid repetitive code and minimize the amount of extra work needed to achieve compliance._

 Let’s unpack this a bit.